 It takes everything you could possibly need for SEO and packs it into one application.
 AIOSEO’s Set-up Wizard automatically selects the best SEO settings for your WordPress site.
 In less than 10 minutes, you can have your website set up based on your business’s unique profile.

 The Yoast SEO plugin is specifically designed to improve your website’s on-page SEO, i.e., keywords, meta descriptions, links, and images.
 Among its many impressive features, what makes Yoast SEO stand out is its built-in readability score analysis, which shows how easy it is for your users and search engines to understand your web content.

-With Yoast SEO premium, you can even optimize your post with synonyms and related key phrases.
+With Yoast SEO premium, you can even optimize your detailed article with synonyms and related key phrases.
 It also comes with SEMRush integration that helps find related keywords with decent search volume and provides website owners with valuable search trend data.

 ShortPixel is a great WordPress SEO plugin used to resize and compress images of all file formats, including JPG/JPEG, PNG, GIF, and PDF.
 This plugin uses minimal resources and works well with any shared cloud, VPS, or dedicated web hosting.